 The owner of a dangerous dog is required to register the animal with their local animal control authority, keep it restrained at all times on a leash or in a secure enclosure, obtain liability insurance for at least $100,000 for bodily injuries, and comply with all other local ordinances related to dangerous dogs.

-Another way you may be able to hold the dog owner responsible is proving that the owner was negligent in controlling their animal.
+Another way you may be able to hold the dog owner responsible is by proving that the owner was negligent in controlling their animal.
 If you file a dog bite lawsuit based on negligence, you must prove the owner owed others a duty of care to take reasonable steps to protect them from the dog.
 This often entails making sure the dog is kept safely within the owner’s yard by a physical fence or invisible fence technology, and keeping the dog on a leash when in public.
 If the owner failed to keep their dog secure on their property or in public, and the loose dog caused you harm, then you may be able to obtain compensation from the owner.

 Neck fusion client wins $1,500,000 Settlement

 What to Do if a Dog Bites You

 Being attacked by a dog is scary.
 It is hard to know what to do during such a sudden and intense situation.
 The first step is to restrain the dog, then get yourself away from it as soon as possible.
 Once you are free, you need to take care of your health.
 If you are seriously injured, you should go to the hospital right away.
 If you are unable to do so, then you should clean the bite wounds as soon as possible.
 Place a clean towel or bandages over the bite marks to help stop the bleeding.

 If you were bitten in the hand, arm, or leg, try to keep the injured body part elevated.
 At this point, unless it appears the bites are minimal, it is a good idea to get checked out by a doctor to ensure the wounds are thoroughly cleaned to avoid infection and obtain stitches if necessary.